geeksLabTech/kade-drive/docs_setup/docs/en/replication.md

-# 08 - Replication
+# Replication

-The implemented replication algorithm uses a Thread that runs at a specified time interval (i) and performs the following steps:
+For the implemented replication algorithm, a thread is used to execute the following steps at a given time interval (i):

-1. Iterate through all the keys in the storage whose timestamp is greater than a given time (t).
-Republish the keys that have the "republish" flag set to True.
+- Iterate through all keys in the storage whose timestamp is greater than a specified time (t).
+If the keys have the `republish` property set to True, the node republishes them.

-2. Iterate through all the keys in the storage and check how many replicas of each key can be found in the network.
-If the number of replicas is below the specified replication factor, the node republishes those keys.
+- Iterate through all keys in the storage and check how many replicas can be found in the network for each key.
+If the number of replicas is below the specified replication factor, the node republishes them.